-As of December 31, 2018, we had cash and cash equivalents of \$150.6 million.
-We believe that our available funds will be sufficient to fund our operations for at least the next twelve months.
+Based on our research and development plans and our timing expectations related to the progress of our programs, we expect that our cash and cash equivalents as of December 31, 2019, when combined with the proceeds received from our follow-on offering discussed above, will be sufficient to fund our operations for at least the next 12 months.
 We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we currently expect.

 We do not expect to generate revenue from product sales unless and until we successfully complete clinical development and obtain regulatory approval for a product candidate, which we expect will take a number of years and the outcome of which is uncertain, or enter into collaborative agreements with third parties, the timing of which is largely beyond our control and may never occur.
 We will continue to require additional capital to develop our product candidates and fund operations for the foreseeable future, which we may obtain through one or more equity offerings, debt financings, or other third-party funding, including potential strategic alliances and licensing or collaboration arrangements.
-We may, however, be unable to raise additional funds or enter into such other arrangements when needed on favorable terms or at all.
+We may, however, be unable to raise additional funds or enter into such other arrangements when needed on favorable terms or at all, including as a result of COVID-19.
 Our failure to raise capital or enter into such other arrangements as and when needed would have a negative impact on our financial condition and our ability to develop our current product candidates, or any additional product candidates, if developed.
-The amount and timing of our future funding requirements will depend on many factors, including the pace and results of our preclinical and clinical development efforts and the prioritization of our research and development pipeline.
+The amount and timing of our future funding requirements will depend on many factors, including the effects of COVID-19, our ability to successfully enroll subjects in a timely way for the clinical studies and the pace and results of our preclinical and clinical development efforts.
 We cannot assure you that we will ever be profitable or generate positive cash flow from operating activities.